trajtracker/trajtracker/docs/source/stimuli/StimulusContainer.rst

 - Objects added to the container later will appear on top of earlier-added objects.
 - You can access objects from the container by writing *container[obj_id]*, where *obj_id* is the ID you provided to :func:`~trajtracker.stimuli.StimulusContainer.add`.
+- You can also tell the StimulusContainer to call a function when :func:`~trajtracker.stimuli.StimulusContainer.present` is called - to do this, use :func:`~trajtracker.stimuli.StimulusContainer.register_callback`

 Methods and properties: